, ,

 Conclusion

-But here we also here the need to reconciled with one another by loving one another as Christ loved us.
+But at the Table we heard about the obligation to reconcile with one another.
+We should love one another as Christ loved us.

 Leave a comment